Art Linkletter: Early television and film appearances

 Other early television shows Linkletter worked on included Life With Linkletter with his son Jack (1969–1970) and Hollywood Talent Scouts (1965–1966).
 He also acted in two movies, People Are Funny (1946) and Champagne for Caesar (1950).
 Following an appearance in No Greater Love (1960), Linkletter ceased to appear in feature films.

 Linkletter declined the opportunity offered by his friend Walt Disney to invest in the Disneyland theme park project, along with building and operating the Disneyland Hotel, due to Linkletter's doubts about the park's prospects.
 But, out of friendship for Disney, Linkletter volunteered his experience as a live program broadcaster to help organize ABC's coverage of the Disneyland opening in 1955 on what was his 43rd birthday.
 Besides being an on-air host, he recruited his two co-hosts: Ronald Reagan and Bob Cummings.
 The park opening experience convinced Linkletter that Disneyland was going to be a huge success.
 When Disney asked what he could do to show his gratitude for the broadcast's role in the successful launching of the park, Linkletter asked for Disneyland's camera and film concession for its first ten years, a request that was quickly granted.
 This turned out to be extremely lucrative.

 In the 1950s, Linkletter hosted a 15-minute series for syndication titled Art Linkletter and the Kids, seen locally on Saturday mornings in some areas.

 On February 23, 1961, Linkletter and his son Jack Linkletter appeared together in "The Bible Man," one of the last episodes of Dick Powell's Zane Grey Theatre, which aired for five seasons on CBS.
 In the storyline, Linkletter is cast as the Reverend Albert Pierce, a traveling evangelist who is estranged from his grown son, Jimmy (Jack Linkletter), because he had tried to avoid telling Jimmy of the real circumstances of the death of Jimmy's mother.
 The son accused his father of causing the mother's death by burning down her house.
 However, she was already dead before the fire because a paramour had beaten her to death.
 The episode ends with the reconciliation of father and son.
 "The Bible Man" was Jack Linkletter's only dramatic acting appearance.
 It was the first of two dramatic television appearances by Art Linkletter.
 His second appearance came in episode 15, season 6 of the series Wagon Train in 1962 alongside Nancy Reagan.
 When on television, he otherwise played himself.

-Linkletter appeared for two stints of two weeks each as a guest host of The Tonight Show in 1962 between Jack Paar's sudden departure and Johnny Carson's arrival as its new host.
+Linkletter appeared for two stints of two weeks each as a guest host of The Tonight Show in 1962 between Jack Paar's departure and Johnny Carson's arrival as its new host.